Wilfred/difftastic/README.md

 # tree-sitter-commonlisp

 WIP.
-Goal is to have a better syntax highlighting and some semantic refactoring https://github.com/nvim-treesitter/nvim-treesitter-refactor/.
+Goal is to have a better syntax highlighting for Neovim and some semantic refactoring https://github.com/nvim-treesitter/nvim-treesitter-refactor/.

 All praise goes to https://github.com/sogaiu/tree-sitter-clojure which is extended by this grammar.